MarufZak/study-logs/grokking-web-application-security/README.md

 2. The port should be one of standard ports.
 3. Protocol should be HTTPS, with valid certificate.
 4. Limit the number of internal servers accessible by your server.

+Another use case where URL to make request to comes from incoming request is link-sharing website (link-shortener for example).
+In these cases, make sure to have a blocklist of domains you will never send request to, either inside configuration file or database.
+This list can be huge, and it's better to use some [well-known list](https://github.com/StevenBlack/hosts)